-Hurricane Irma batters northern Caribbean islands
+Deaths reported as Hurricane Irma batters northern Caribbean islands

 A later statement from the Antigua and Barbuda Meteorological Services said there had been no reports so far of deaths and that "the preliminary report is indicating that damage across Antigua and Barbuda is minimal."

 Before communications went down about 12:30 a.m. local time, it said, "the Barbuda Weather Station, monitored by the Met Office, recorded sustained winds of 119 mph and gusts of 150 mph."
+The gusts were as high as 154 mph before the measuring instrument broke.

-After slamming St. Martin, Anguilla and St. Kitts and Nevis on Wednesday morning, the storm was expected to move near the British Virgin Islands and northern US Virgin Islands.
+After slamming St. Martin, Anguilla and St. Kitts and Nevis, the storm was expected to move near the British Virgin Islands and northern US Virgin Islands.

 The storm's center is then expected to pass near or just north of Puerto Rico on Wednesday afternoon or night.